John Claudius Loudon

 The Picturesque Gardener

-On April 8, 1783: the Scottish author, garden designer, and botanist John Claudius Loudon was born.
-(Books By This Author) A massively popular and breathtakingly prolific writer on horticulture, John focused on serving the needs of the expanding middle class who wanted to have smaller gardens.
-1838, Loudon wrote in his book call The Suburban Gardener and Villa Companion,
+A massively popular and breathtakingly prolific writer on horticulture, John focused on serving the needs of the expanding middle class who wanted to have smaller gardens.
+1838, Loudon wrote in his book called The Suburban Gardener and Villa Companion,

 “A suburban residence with a small portion of land attached will contain all that is essential to happiness."

-Loudon's "Gardenesque style” or The Plant Collector’s Garden with formal features and botanical variety was very popular with Victorian gardens.
+Loudon's "Gardenesque style," or The Plant Collector's Garden, with formal features and botanical variety, was very popular with Victorian gardens.
 Loudon favored circular beds, of the type which can still be seen in the flower garden at Greenwich Park, because they show plants so well and because they are instantly 'recognizable' as the work of man.

 John Loudon said,